Canmore Museum and Geoscience Centre: Recognition

-The Canmore Museum became one of the museums in the province of Alberta to receive the Recognized Museum designation from the Alberta Museums Association.
+The Canmore Museum received the Recognized Museum designation from the Alberta Museums Association.
 To earn this designation, the museum provided a panel of museum professionals with evidence achieving internationally recognized criteria of a museum.

 This designation is achieved by participating in the Museum Affirmation Program, a new initiative designed to strengthen the Association's accountability toward the public funds it distributes through grants and programming to the province's museums.

 As a Recognized Museum, the Canmore Museum has met the internationally recognized definition and standards of a museum.
-This status is good for 5 years (until 2012), at which point the designation will be revisited.

 Programs

-Programming is an important component of the overall mandate of the organization.
-Events such as the annual Rock and Fossil Clinic have become an important part of science outreach activities in the Canmore area.
-This show put on with the cooperation and support of organizations such as the Burgess Shale Foundation.

-In cooperation with Burgess Shale Foundations, CMAGS has run yearly trips to the Mount Stephen trilobite beds and to the Walcott Quarry.
-Tours have also previously visited the Columbia Icefield Visitors' Centre and the Royal Tyrrell Museum of Palaeontology.

-Tours of Canmore's mining history are led by Gerry Stephenson, former Chief Engineer of the Canmore mines, approximately twice a month during the summer.
-They are very entertaining and popular with locals and tourists alike.